 There’s yet another Drive Time Driving Distance toolbar option when you use the Draw Tools located on the main toolbar.
 Click the drop down arrow, scroll down to the bottom option – a map pin – and manually drop a mappoint anywhere on the map.
 There it is – that DTDD icon again.

 Using any of the DTDD buttons lets you establish a polygon on the map that represents the distance or time you can cover if you travel outwards from a central point in all directions along the road network.
 The resulting polygon is the area covered considering the turn restrictions, speed limits, one ways and two ways, regular streets and highways, your virtual vehicle will have to travel over for the specified distance or time.
-Like any other MBO map object, you can choose to fill or shade the object with various colors or leave the polygon transparent.
+Like any other Map Business Online map object, you can choose to fill or shade the object with various colors or leave the polygon transparent.
 You can also adjust the line thicknesses.

 All DTDD polygons are query-able.
 Click the binoculars to search for data within the polygon boundary.
 Save that file with a unique name and work with that query result.
 Export the data, plan a route from the data, or filter the data to develop a more refined list.